Amsterdam is 750 years old, a journey through time

 VOC ship, 17th century.

 The economic prosperity that resulted from these lucrative trade routes and colonial expansions not only enriched the city itself, but also strengthened Amsterdam's position as a global trading power.
-The trade in spices, silk and other exotic goods from Asia, as well as its involvement in the transatlantic slave trade, significantly increased Amsterdam's prosperity and influence.
+The trade in spices, silk and other exotic goods from Asia, as well as its involvement in the transatlantic slave trade, greatly increased Amsterdam's wealth and influence.

-The legacy of the VOC and the WIC remains palpable to this day in Amsterdam's architecture, culture and economy.
-The historic warehouses on the canals and the influence of the Golden Age reflect the period of prosperity that these companies brought about.
+The legacy of the VOC and WIC is still felt today in Amsterdam's architecture, culture and economy.
+The historic warehouses on the canals and the influence of the Golden Age reflect the flourishing period that these companies brought about.
 This still contributes to the unique charm and allure of Amsterdam.

-The industrial revolution of Amsterdam in the 19th & 20th centuries
+Amsterdam's Industrial Revolution in the 19th & 20th Century

-As Amsterdam entered the 19th and 20th centuries, the city underwent dramatic changes that propelled it forward into the modern era.
-A whirlwind of industrial developments, cultural shifts and social transformations marked this period and left indelible marks on the capital on the Amstel.
+As Amsterdam entered the 19th and 20th centuries, the city underwent dramatic changes that propelled it into the modern era.
+A whirlwind of industrial development, cultural shifts and social transformations marked this period, leaving indelible marks on the capital on the Amstel.

-The rise of the industrial revolution in the 19th century brought about a true metamorphosis in Amsterdam.
-New factories and industrial complexes sprang up like mushrooms, resulting in a changing urban landscape and a shift from traditional crafts to more advanced production methods.
+The rise of the Industrial Revolution in the 19th century brought about a true metamorphosis in Amsterdam.
+New factories and industrial complexes sprang up like mushrooms, resulting in a changing cityscape and a shift from traditional crafts to more advanced production methods.
 This shift particularly affected the textile, shipbuilding and food processing industries.

-Amsterdam's historic ties with world trade continued.
-Amsterdam maintained its connections with the former colonies in the 19th century, which contributed to the trade in raw materials such as spices, coffee and tobacco.
-Through these trading networks, the city played a leading role in the global economy and maintained its position as a financial center, with the Amsterdam Stock Exchange (now Euronext Amsterdam) playing an important role in European finance.
+Amsterdam's historical ties to world trade continued.
+In the 19th century, Amsterdam maintained its connections with its former colonies, which contributed to the trade in commodities such as spices, coffee and tobacco.
+Through these trade networks, the city played a major role in the world economy and maintained its position as a financial centre, with the Amsterdam Stock Exchange (now Euronext Amsterdam) playing an important role in European finance.

 Industrialization in the 19th and 20th centuries attracted a wave of migrants to the city in search of work and a new life, making Amsterdam even more of a melting pot of diverse cultures.

-Various neighborhoods and street names in Amsterdam underwent significant changes in the 19th and 20th centuries as a result of urban development, expansion and redevelopment projects.
-Some notable examples of this include:
+Several neighborhoods and street names in Amsterdam underwent major changes in the 19th and 20th centuries as a result of urban development, expansion and redevelopment projects.
+Some notable examples of this are:

-• The canals in the Jordan.
+- The canals in the Jordaan.
 Of the eleven canals in the Jordaan, six were filled in in the 19th century.
 Of the original canals, including Prinsengracht, Keizersgracht, Herengracht, Singel, Lijnbaansgracht, Brouwersgracht, Leliegracht and Leidsegracht, only the Bloemgracht, Egelantiersgracht, Lauriergracht, Looiersgracht and Passeerdersgracht were preserved.

-• The Jewish Quarter.
-The Jewish Quarter, known as the Jewish Quarter, underwent significant changes during the 20th century, especially after World War II.
-Large parts of this neighborhood were affected by the Holocaust, which drastically changed the urban landscape.
+- The Jewish Quarter.
+The Jewish Quarter, known as the Jodenbuurt, underwent significant changes in the 20th century, especially after World War II.
+Large parts of this district were affected by the Holocaust, which dramatically changed the urban landscape.

-• The pipe.
-The De Pijp district underwent major redevelopment in the 19th and 20th centuries.
-It was originally a working-class neighborhood, but transformed into a diverse and vibrant neighborhood after changes in infrastructure and demographics.
+- De Pijp.
+The De Pijp district underwent a major redevelopment in the 19th and 20th centuries.
+It was originally a working-class district, but after changes in infrastructure and demographics it transformed into a diverse and lively neighbourhood.

-• The Eastern Docklands.
-The Eastern Docklands, sometimes also called Eastern Islands, underwent extensive redevelopment at the end of the 20th century.
-Many former industrial areas and docks were transformed into residential and commercial spaces.
+- The Eastern Docklands.
+The Eastern Docklands, sometimes also called Eastern Islands, underwent extensive redevelopment in the late 20th century, with many former industrial areas and docks being transformed into residential and commercial spaces.

 Looiersgracht Amsterdam 19th century